 - Guidance to the best photography locations in the Eastern Sierra and California Deserts.

 - In field instruction on capture technique(composition, compensating for high dynamic range, focus stacking, among other techniques).

 - Processing instruction including everything such as raw processing, blending exposures using luminosity masks, focus stacking, the orton effect, artistic finishing touches in photoshop, and preparation and sharpening for web and print.
 The processing session will be recorded for you.

 - Meals and snacks

 While adventure and great photos are our main goal, your safety is a priority along with treating the land we travel on with respect, practicing "leave no trace" ethics.
-Ted and Erin are seasoned backcountry travelers, Wilderness First Responders certified by Wilderness Medical Associates, and insured.
+Ted and TJ are seasoned backcountry travelers, Wilderness First Responders certified by Wilderness Medical Associates, and insured.